Berkson Error: A different kind of error

 For attribution, please cite this work as

-Arslan (2026, Jan.
-14).
-One lives only to make blunders: Berkson Error: Why the slope of our synthetic estimates is 1.
+Arslan (2026, April 14).
+One lives only to make blunders: Berkson Error: A different kind of error.
 Retrieved from https://rubenarslan.github.io/posts/2026-01-14-berkson-error-why-the-slope-of-your-synthetic-estimates-is-1/

 BibTeX citation